Brocolarbre/LineWeaver/README.md

 If you have **7** points in a curve and are using Hermite or Catmull-Rom interpolators, you have a total of **2** concatenated curves in a B-Spline.
 If you have **5** points in a curve and are using a Linear interpolator, you have a total of **4** concatenated curves in a B-Spline.

-Here is an example of the Bezier interpolator :
+Here is an example of the Bezier interpolator:
 ```c++
 #include <LineWeaver/Interpolation/BezierInterpolator.hpp>